 Although a thriving technology with huge potential, AI (artificial intelligence) is also seen as a threat due to the challenges it poses in many top industries.
-Sophisticated companies in healthcare, aerospace, FinTech, and autonomous vehicles are struggling with AI adoption.
-To tackle concerns related to customer safety, data security, and data privacy, regulatory structures are trying to understand that new rules can easily make or break the AI strategy of a company with massive transformative potential.
+Sophisticated companies in healthcare, aerospace, FinTech, and autonomous vehicles are struggling with AI technology adoption.
+To tackle concerns related to customer safety, data security, and data privacy, regulatory structures are trying to understand that new rules can easily make or break the AI technology strategy of a company with massive transformative potential.

 Powered by systems that are response-based, the value of artificial intelligence will most likely come from human-to-machine augmentation.
 For the technology to become and remain relevant, industry consortiums, governments, and other official representatives must unite to settle on a unified rulebook.
 In the meantime, let’s explore the level of credibility AI has in healthcare, aerospace, automotive, and FinTech.